stepweaver/stepwever_v3/components/DiceRoller/README.md

 - `3d6` - Roll three 6-sided dice
 - `1d20+5` - Roll one 20-sided die and add 5
 - `2d8+1d6-2` - Roll two 8-sided dice, one 6-sided die, and subtract 2

+## Architecture & Code Quality

+### Centralized Constants

+All dice-related constants (icons, colors, UI values) are centralized in `lib/diceConstants.js` to eliminate duplication and ensure consistency across components.

+### Error Handling

+- Error boundary wraps the dice roller page
+- LocalStorage operations use proper error handling
+- All errors are logged through the error monitoring service

+### Performance Optimizations

+- `useMemo` used for computed values like `canRoll`
+- `useCallback` used for all event handlers
+- React hooks optimized to prevent unnecessary re-renders

+### Date Formatting

+Dates use the format `[YYYY-MM-DD HH:mm]` via a centralized utility in `utils/dateFormatter.js`

 ## API Reference